-- 6.1 Engagement with issuers is another key aspect of our approach to Stewardship, reflecting the ongoing dialogue we have on a range of topics over time.
-Consistent with the definitions applied under the UK Stewardship Code, and the UN Principles for Responsible Investment, the scope of engagement includes: - Monitoring issuers - Advising issuers whether or not to take particular actions or make particular changes - 6.2 Within our approach to engagement with investments, we strive to ensure that activity supports the delivery of client and regulatory expectations.
-Engagement is most typically undertaken bilaterally, discreetly and diplomatically.
-Dialogue is directed towards what we consider to be the most appropriate counterparty in the first instance, whether Board directors (e.g. Chair of Remuneration Committee in relation to remuneration matters) or executives (e.g. Head of Sustainability in relation to emissions management practice). - 6.3 To the extent possible, we also strive to ensure that we approach engagement with a view to achieving distinct outcomes.
-Protracted engagement efforts may incorporate the use of milestones to help support delivery of long-term goals.
-Again, consistent with the definitions applied under the UK Stewardship Code, specific outcomes may include for instance: - Enhanced disclosure to support price/information discovery (i.e. fact finding to inform investment decisions) - Securing a commitment to take action or make changes, and ensuring that this occurs - Gain improved understanding of a company's thinking in relation to specific issues/themes - 6.4 The resources required to support an engagement can and do vary however, meaning that the pursuit of quantity can compromise the delivery of quality.
-As an active manager, our teams naturally prefer to focus resource on targeted engagements, even where resource-intensity is high. - 6.5 Where it is determined that intervention is required, the specific actions taken will normally consider factors such as: - Our engagement/proxy voting history with the company - % of market cap held, significance of company within portfolio, and expectations of engagement success - Extent to which concerns are 'acute' (one time) or 'chronic' (persistent) - Extent to which we see risk to sector view or to specific investment thesis - Marginal benefit of the engagement outcome in securing continued investment - Company's pre-existing involvement in stewardship initiatives of relevance
+6.4 The objectives, results and outcomes of an engagement could for instance include:

-- Extent to which we can leverage our memberships to support/encourage novel stewardship approaches - 6.6 As appropriate, engagement may otherwise be undertaken in collaboration with other stakeholders.
-Collaborative engagement opportunities are typically considered as alternative options to draw attention to relevant issues, involving working with others, for example, to increase the weight of assets behind specific requests made of corporates, or to highlight investor concerns to a broader audience.
-As a matter of preference, we will look to support collaborative organisations that are co-ordinated by organisations of which we are a member, although may from time to time work with other groups or organisations as we consider appropriate.
-Key considerations relevant to engagement in collaborative initiatives include our assessment of the extent to which our distinct views are reflected within the core request, the relevance of the initiative to the specific interests of our clients, as well as the scope for second order impacts and other matters. - 6.7 Whilst all investment approaches provide scope for engagement, some put enhanced emphasis on the role of engagement (e.g. those seeking to reorient corporate strategies through a combination of deep engagement and significant ownership).
+- 6.5 The resources required to support engagement with issuers can and do vary, meaning that the pursuit of quantity can compromise the delivery of quality.
+As active investors, our portfolio management teams naturally prefer to adopt a targeted approach to engagement, accepting that resource intensity may be higher for some projects than it is for others. - 6.6 Where it is determined that intervention is required, the specific actions taken will normally take account of factors such as: - Our engagement/proxy voting history with the company - % of market cap held, significance of company within portfolio, and expectations of success - Extent to which concerns are 'acute' (one time) or 'chronic' (persistent) - Extent to which we see risk to sector view or to specific investment thesis - Marginal benefit of the engagement outcome in securing continued investment - Company's pre-existing involvement in stewardship initiatives of relevance - Extent to which we can leverage corporate memberships - 6.7 Engagement is most typically undertaken bilaterally, discreetly and diplomatically, and can involve one or more individual interactions with an issuer.
+Within our interactions, we seek dialogue and discussion with the most appropriate counterparty in the first instance, whether Board directors (e.g. Chair of Remuneration Committee in relation to remuneration matters) or executives (e.g. Head of Sustainability in relation to emissions management practice). - 6.8 As appropriate, engagement may be undertaken in collaboration with other stakeholders.
+Collaborative engagement is typically considered an alternative option for drawing attention to relevant issues, involving working with others, for example, to increase the weight of assets behind specific requests made of corporates, or to highlight investor concerns to a broader audience.
+As a matter of preference, we will look to support collaborative engagement initiatives that are co-ordinated by organisations of which we are a member, although we may from time to time work with other groups or organisations as we consider appropriate.
+Key considerations relevant to involvement in collaborative engagement initiatives include our assessment of the extent to which our distinct views are reflected within the core request, the relevance of the initiative to the specific interests of our clients, as well as the scope for second order impacts and other matters. - 6.9 Whilst all investment approaches provide scope for engagement, some put enhanced emphasis on engagement as a means to unlock value (e.g. those seeking to reorient corporate strategies through a combination of deep engagement and significant ownership).
 For these strategies, stewardship may in exceptional circumstances also extend to seeking seats on company boards for team members.
-In this way, relevant portfolio managers accepting the responsibilities and liabilities that arise as a director can secure a perspective advantage over ordinary shareholders, through direct oversight of the investee company's management and the implementation of strategy by the Board.
-For more conventional strategies, portfolio managers would typically not seek to join an investee company's Board, although they may look to support the nomination of third parties to serve as shareholder representatives. - 6.8 We also conduct engagement with a wider range of industry and business stakeholders as part of contributing to the development of the wider operating environment within which we conduct our business.
-We recognise that as a business we have a responsibility to engage with industry stakeholders in support of the development of an operating environment that is itself sustainable over the long-run.
-Given our core focus as a business on supporting responsible investment, we may from time to time choose to align ourselves with third party organisations focussed on responsible investment issues and whose interests are aligned to our own.
-Where we do so, we will look to make an active contribution to the development of the work conducted by and within those organisations.
+In this way, relevant portfolio managers accepting the responsibilities and liabilities that arise as a director - can secure a perspective advantage over ordinary shareholders, through direct oversight of the investee company's management and the implementation of strategy by the Board.
+For more conventional strategies, portfolio managers would typically not seek to join an investee company's Board, although they may look to support the nomination of minority shareholder representatives.